Skip to Content

 How Does Emotional Abuse Impact a Divorce?

 Whenever abuse is involved in a marriage, the divorce invariably becomes more complicated – emotionally and legally.
-In marriages where some type of abuse transpired, it is very likely that the abuse was also one of the reasons, if not the primary reason, for the divorce.
-This can make the divorce more difficult in a variety of ways.
+In marriages where some type of abuse transpired, likely, the abuse was also one of the reasons, if not the primary reason, for the divorce.
+This can make the divorce more difficult in various ways.
 Legally, the abusive party is not considered more responsible for the divorce than the abused party, though abuse can affect details in the final divorce settlement.
 If you were emotionally abused during your marriage, make sure you know how it may impact your divorce.

 Defining Emotional Abuse